-Welcome to WorkingDaughter.com, a site that offers information and support for caregivers.
+Welcome to Working Daughter, a community for women balancing career and eldercare.
 Are you struggling to care for an elderly parent or relative, hold down a job, and raise a family?
 Are you looking for resources to help with balancing family and career, manage estate planning, tackle financial planning, evaluate long-term care solutions and negotiate work flex options?
 Have you been searching for real world, practical answers on how to work with siblings, balance your time and have difficult conversations with your parents?
 Do you just need some support?
 You are not alone.
 Read this.

 To reach me, email me at firstname.lastname@example.org.
 I’d love to hear from you.